 "It cost less than £500 to set up the website.
 The existing relationships Jason had with suppliers made it easier to get credit to get stock.
 Being a web-only business made all the difference, because the overheads are so much lower than having a physical shop.

 "The business has grown rapidly.
 Realising the value of being in a niche for search marketing, in 2005 I created a second specialist website, QualityTitanium.
-The profits grew and five years later I bought a half-share in a shop, The Jewellery Workshop, in Maidstone.
+The profits grew and five years later I bought a half-share in a shop in Maidstone, The Jewellery Workshop, where, years later, we have recently located to.

 "Then, in September 2012, I launched Titan Jewellery.
 This site includes a collection of rings for men and women that are available in all sizes up to Z+10.
 These large sizes are hard to find on the high street and perfect to sell online because they are high value, but light, so they can be posted.